Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - Easy menu-driven interface with safety warnings and notices
 - Forces Vulkan rendering via ADB
 - Offers two modes for applying Vulkan:
-      Normal mode: Only restarts key system apps (recommended for most users; avoids most issues) Aggressive mode:(force-stops most of the apps(some are excluded due to various reasons) and Relaunch Previously Running Apps and Widgets; More complete procedure; May cause minor side-effects(See known issues))
+      Normal mode:  Only restarts key system apps (recommended for most users; avoids most issues) Aggressive mode:  More complete procedure;(force-stops most of the apps(some are excluded due to various reasons) and Relaunch Previously Running Apps and Widgets; May cause minor side-effects(See known issues))
 - Blacklist apps from Game Driver (based on [Reddit recommendation](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/))
 - Clear instructions and user prompts